 Many companies have been adding the Roth 401(k) option to their retirement plans since they became available in 2006.
 Unfortunately, few participants take advantage of it.
-If you dismiss contributing to a Roth 401(k), it could cost you years of potential tax savings when it is needed most – during retirement.
+If you dismiss contributing to a Roth 401(k), it could cost you years of potential tax savings when needed most – during retirement.

 According to Wells Fargo, only 12% of 401(k) participants contribute to the Roth option